β‘ Lesson 18: Eevee Real-Time Rendering

 - Shadows and shadow settings for quality

-- Indirect lighting with Irradiance Volumes and Light Probes
+- Indirect lighting with Light Probes (Volume, Sphere, Plane)

 - Material setup differences for Eevee